Kansas Jayhawk Softball

-Abbie Sims enters her first season as an assistant coach at Kansas after joining the Jayhawks as the pitching coach in June 2012.
+Abbie (Sims) Butler enters her fifth season as an assistant coach at Kansas after joining the Jayhawks as the pitching coach in June 2012.

-At Kansas, Sims will prepare and manage the Jayhawk pitching staff, lead the KU Softball pitching and catching camps as well as assist Smith and fellow assistant coach Adam Roorbach with recruiting.
+At Kansas, Sims will prepare and manage the Jayhawk pitching staff, lead the KU Softball pitching and catching camps as well as assist Smith and fellow assistant coach TJ Hubbard with recruiting.

 Sims, a former All-American pitcher at NC State, spent the past five years at the University of Houston, where her pitching staff led the nation in ERA in 2010.
 As a student-athlete, Sims became the first-ever NC State softball player to be named ACC Player of the Year in 2007.
 As Sims departed the Wolfpack she owned many of the program's all-time pitching records including: lowest career ERA (1.69), lowest opponent batting average (.179), wins (90), saves (5), appearances (146), starts (121), complete games (102), games finished (25), shutouts (36), innings pitched (836.2), strikeouts (1,091) and batters faced (3,491).